samueleastdev/awsDirectoryUpload/README.md

 ## Things to add

 -   Set ACL's to public or private
 -   Check if file exists first before uploading
+-   Add retrys